Table of Contents

 First and foremost, integrating data into a single point of access to create stunning visuals should be on top of your list since you probably need to consolidate information from multiple platforms and create a seamless online data analysis process.
 That will enable you to quickly access advanced analysis and generate a social media analytics dashboard swiftly and without the need to use traditional means of static reporting such as spreadsheets or presentations.

-When connecting your social media channels through a modern dashboard tool, you need to take into account the data integration and connection process.
-Whereas static spreadsheets can deliver some value in your analysis, they cannot enable you to connect multiple channels at once and visualize data in real-time.
-With modern tools, you have the opportunity to connect all your social media data in a single place, without the need of setting up complex ETL processes or perform tedious preparations.
-Especially in the SaaS space, you can simply connect to a remote data warehouse and merge, edit, or add all social networks in one place with the help of data connectors and APIs.
+When connecting your social media accounts through a modern dashboard tool, you need to take into account the data integration and connection process.
+Whereas static spreadsheets can deliver some value in your analysis, they cannot enable you to connect multiple platforms at once and visualize insights in real-time.
+With modern tools, you have the opportunity to connect all your social media sources in a single place, without the need of setting up complex ETL processes or perform tedious preparations.
+Especially in the SaaS space, you can simply connect to a remote warehouse and merge, edit, or add all social networks in one place with the help of data connectors and APIs.
 That way, you can customize your analysis without restrictions and react to social changes as soon as they happen.

 3. Choose the right social KPIs